 These creamy and cheesy twice baked buffalo chicken potatoes are sure to make for an easy weeknight meal this week.

 Happy Wednesday, Folks!
 How was your weekend?
 Hubby and I unplugged and enjoyed celebrating our 5th year wedding anniversary on the coast of Maine…Bar Harbor, Maine to be exact.
-Let me tell you…this vacation spot is beyond compare if you’re planning a visit to New England, and the best part is that you will find a lot of rental homes from twiddy to stay in.
+Let me tell you…this vacation spot is beyond compare if you’re planning a visit to New England, and the best part is that you will find many places to go camping with a tent from Survival Cooking.
 Weird fact: Ever since I heard Jennifer Hudson singing Barry Manilow’s, “Weekend In New England” on American Idol years ago, I’ve always wanted to visit with my honey.
 I guess it was just something about how she sang it that compelled me to put it on my list.
 “Time in New England took me away .To long rocky beaches and you by the bay.
 We started a story whose end must now wait.”
 What a romantic place it was folks.
 If you haven’t been, it’s a must as it’s certainly one of the best places to visit in the US.

 We enjoyed rock climbing at Acadia Park on cliffs 60-100 feet high right on the ocean, kayaking along the harbor, a Stephen King tour and some of the freshest lobster known to man!
 Lobster for breakfast, lunch and dinner is the complete norm in New England.
 Man, was it tasty!
 Be sure to look out for some delicious lobster recipes to come as I was totally inspired by the cuisine there.